SamarthRao91/SamarthRao91/README.md

 ### Hi there, my name is Samarth.👋
 I am currently a High School Student learning Java in AP Computer Science.

-- 🔭 I’m currently working on AP Computer Science
+- 🔭 I’m currently working on Assignments for AP Comp Sci
 - 🌱 I’m currently learning Java
 - 📫 How to reach me: - raosamarth91@gmail.com